Sprained ankle

 How does a sprained ankle develop?

-In most cases, ankle sprains without a ligament rupture are largely better after 2 weeks.
-While it is not yet possible to put full weight on the foot, it no longer hurts much.
+Usually, a sprained ankle without a ligament rupture is largely healed after two weeks.
+While it is not yet possible to put full weight on the foot, it barely hurts at this stage.

 If the ligaments have torn or ruptured, it can take weeks until the ankle joint no longer gives any problems.
-In the case of a more serious ligament injury, it sometimes takes 2 to 3 years until the ankle joint is as flexible and able to have as much weight put on it as before.
+In the case of a more serious ligament injury, it sometimes takes two to three years until the ankle joint is as flexible and able to have as much weight put on it as before.

 After a sprained ankle, the risk of new foot injuries in subsequent years is higher – especially when the joints are under severe stress, such as while playing sports like football or basketball.

-For around 1 to 2 out of 10 people with a severe sprain, their ankle joint will be permanently (chronically) unstable afterwards.
-The joint then still yields too easily even 6 months after the sprain.
+For around one to two in every ten people with a severe sprain, their ankle joint will be permanently (chronically) unstable afterwards.
+The joint then still yields too easily even six months after the sprain.
 People with a chronically unstable ankle joint often sprain their ankle repeatedly.

 How can a sprained ankle be prevented?